Love Land (song)

-"Love Land" is a song written by Rose Marie McCoy and Luther Dixon.
-It was first recorded by Al Hibbler in 1958.
+"Love Land" is a song written by Charles Wright and Don Trotter and recorded by Charles Wright & the Watts 103rd Street Rhythm Band, released as a single in 1970.

 Charles Wright recording

-Charles Wright and Don Trotter covered Al Hibbler's recording and performed by Charles Wright & the Watts 103rd Street Rhythm Band.
-It was released in 1970 on the Warner Bros label.
+"Love Land" was released as a single in 1970 on the Warner Bros label.
 It reached #16 on the Billboard Hot 100 and #23 on the U.S. R&B chart.
 The song was featured on their 1969 album, In the Jungle, Babe.

 The song was produced by Wright.
 Lead vocals on the cut were performed by the band's drummer James Gadsen (who would later become an in-demand session drummer).

 The single ranked #50 on Billboard's Year-End Hot 100 singles of 1970.